Systems programming,

 without the GC

 Ingle is a statically-typed, brace-delimited language in the lineage of C, C#, and Rust.
 Memory-safe without a garbage collector.
-Fast to compile.
+Runs instantly on its VM — or compiles to a standalone native binary.
 Unusually predictable for both humans and language models.

 fn main() -> int {